Theodore Roosevelt High School (Los Angeles): Artwork

 The artist Nelyollotl Toltecatl painted a 400 ft mural, known as the Anahuac Mural, on two outside walls of Roosevelt depicting murder, rape, and enslavement of Native Americans by European colonizers.
 In 1996 Toltecatl, who was previously known under a Spanish name, began to work on a mural intended to depict Chicano history and assimilation.
 After about a year of work on the project, the tone of his mural changed after attending a lecture by Olin Tezcatlipoca.

-Prior to the demolition of the Sixth Street Viaduct, (also known as the Sixth Street Bridge) Los Angeles mayor Eric Garcetti recorded the R&B song "101SlowJam", backed by musicians from Roosevelt High School, and issued it via a video on his own YouTube channel.
+Prior to the demolition of the Sixth Street Viaduct, Los Angeles mayor Eric Garcetti recorded the R&B song "101SlowJam", backed by musicians from Roosevelt High School, and issued it via a video on his own YouTube channel.
 The public service announcement video advertised the closure of parts of the 101 Freeway to accommodate the demolition of the viaduct.